gavinmdouglas/gavinmdouglas.github.io/index.md

 			I am a postdoctoral researcher in <a href="https://louismariebobay.wixsite.com/bobaylab">Louis-Marie Bobay's lab</a> at North Carolina State University.<br/><br/>

-            I will be starting my own lab at the University of New Brunswick (Fredericton campus) in July 2025!
-[Lab website](https://douglaslab.ca)
+            I will be starting <a href="https://douglaslab.ca">my own lab at the University of New Brunswick</a> (Fredericton campus) in July 2025!
+Please feel free to reach out if you wouldare potentially interested in joining or collaborating.

 			This site summarizes my professional background and contact information.
 There are also teaching materials available from past workshops I have taught.

         </div>